 The Valvetronic motor gasket and Valvetronic sensor seal can be replaced once the valve cover is installed.
 This makes things much easier later on and prevents inadvertently damaging the seals (particularly, the Valvetronic sensor seal).
 For now, remove the Valvetronic motor seal by undoing the two T30 screws.
 The Valvetronic sensor seal can then be pried out with a flat head screw driver.

-Step 8: Installing the valve cover
+Step 8: Install the valve cover

 The trick here is making sure you don't roll the valve cover gasket pushing the valve cover into place.
 It's also important to make sure the spark plug tube seals don't fall out.
 Putting the valve cover back in is more challenging than getting it out.
 Basically, I had to put the valve cover in at an angle towards the back passenger side of the engine to clear the e-box and windshield cowl.
 You need to have a steep angle to make sure the valve cover clears the eccentric shaft tower on the intake side of the engine.
 My hand is the only way I can really communicate this insertion strategy: